Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_guide_lines.md

 * All documentation is written in [Markdown](#markdown).
 * Type spaces (not tabs) both in Markdown files and in `mkdocs.yml`.
-* Respect the line limit of 100 characters (except for links).
+* Respect the line limit of 100 characters (exception: links).
 * Do not add large binary files or high resolution images to the repository (cf.
    [adding images and attachments](#grapics-and-attachments)).
 * [Admonitions](#admonitions) may be actively used for longer code examples, warnings, tips,